-Do you have a new baby?
-Jewish babies are given Hebrew names shortly after they are born.
-A brief naming ceremony typically includes friends and family members of the new baby as well as a special name announcement, blessings for well-being the baby and the parents, and a chance for parents to share the meaning of the Hebrew and English names they have chosen for their baby.
+Jewish babies are traditionally given Hebrew names shortly after they are born.
+A brief naming ceremony typically includes friends and family members getting together to welcome the new baby during a ceremony with a special name announcement, blessings for the well-being of both baby and parents, and a chance for parents to share the meaning of the Hebrew and English names they have chosen for their baby.
 The naming ceremony is traditionally done as part of the Brit Milah (or Bris) ceremony for boys who are eight days old, or within the first few months of life for girls.
-It is also common to have a naming ceremony for children of any age who have been adopted and not previously given a Hebrew name.
-Please contact Rabbi Ahuva if you are interested in having a naming ceremony for your new child.
+But it is possible to have a naming ceremony for a child of any age.
+Please contact Rabbi Ahuva if you are interested in having a naming ceremony for your child.

 If you are trying to find a Hebrew name that starts with a particular letter, this website is a great resource.
 Any name with a picture of a book representing the Jewish Bible or a picture of the Israeli flag next to it is a commonly recognized Hebrew name.